 South of Houston

-When it’s time for sitting down for wining and dining, my go to place is South of Houston.
+When it’s time for sitting down for wining and dining, my go-to place is South of Houston.
 They have a delicious mac and cheese side dish.
-Premium dry aged beef, chicken, fish and options for vegetarians.It’s busy most nights, so make reservations.
+Premium dry-aged beef, chicken, fish and options for vegetarians.It’s busy most nights, so make reservations.

 This small Korean lunchroom is easy to miss.
-One day I finally decided to step foot inside and eat something there.
+One day I finally decided to step inside and eat something there.
 I was not disappointed.
 It’s run by a Korean family.
 It’s like sitting in their living room while they cook a meal for you.
 I especially like their Kimchi pancake and the rice and bulgogi.
 You can only pay cash there.

 I used to have a french fries addiction.
 It’s under control now.
 But when I get that craving I go to Frites Atelier.
 It’s a gourmet twist to french fries so don’t expect a snackbar experience here.
 My favorite is the meat stew.
-Which is so filling it substitutes dinner.
+Which is so filling it substitutes for dinner.

 Living over 10 years in The Hague, there are more places I frequent on and off over the years.
 When I want tomato soup I go to Eat Company, sometimes I drop by just to buy banana cake for dessert later.
 They used to have the traditional Dutch pea soup, it was so good.
-I miss it in winter time.
+I miss it in the winter time.

 That time you need a quick lunch, Dungelmann kroket is the best.
 Pair it with a smoothie from Smoothie Company or go hardcore and get a frappuccino at Starbucks.
 Rather have something else than beef kroket, something like a vegetarian truffle and mushroom kroket?
 Head over to Het Kroket Loket.